New Scams To Watch Out For In Thailand 2026

 Fake Thailand Digital Arrival Card Websites

-In order to enter Thailand you’ll need to fill out a digital arrival card This has caused lots of confusion for many visitors who are planning a trip to the country I’ve covered that card extensively on the channel But as with any new requirement which causes confusion it can lead to scams And when you’re filling out the card you need to be aware of fake websites that are masquerading as the official site Immigration authorities here in Thailand have put out warnings to avoid these sites They’ll collect your personal information and even ask for payment in order to get the card The arrival card is free to submit and you should only use the official website I’ve left the link in the description along with videos walking you through the entire process so you can avoid any problems.
+In order to enter Thailand, you’ll need to fill out a digital arrival card.
+This has caused lots of confusion for many visitors who are planning a trip to the country.
+I’ve covered that card extensively on the channel.
+But as with any new requirement which causes confusion, it can lead to scams.
+When you’re filling out the card, you need to be aware of fake websites that are masquerading as the official site.
+Immigration authorities here in Thailand have put out warnings to avoid these sites.
+They’ll collect your personal information and even ask for payment in order to get the card.
+The arrival card is free to submit, and you should only use the official website.
+I’ve left the link in the description along with videos walking you through the entire process so you can avoid any problems.

 Baht Bus Scam In Pattaya

-I covered transportation scams extensively in part one of this series and many of those scams occur right here in the lower Sukhumvit neighborhood And normally those include taxis tuktuks and even motorbikes But in part two we’re covering the Songthaew scam This scam has been on the rise in smaller cities like Pattaya a Baht Bus is a pickup truck that’s converted into a passenger vehicle with benches in the back These iconic vehicles drive fixed routes and pick up passengers along the way They’re normally very inexpensive costing only a small fee that can be as low as 10 baht per person in Pattaya.
+I covered transportation scams extensively in part one of this series, and many of those scams occur right here in the lower Sukhumvit neighborhood.
+Normally those include taxis, tuk-tuks, and even motorbikes.
+But in part two, we’re covering the Songthaew scam.
+This scam has been on the rise in smaller cities like Pattaya.
+A Baht Bus is a pickup truck that’s converted into a passenger vehicle with benches in the back.
+These iconic vehicles drive fixed routes and pick up passengers along the way.
+They’re normally very inexpensive, costing only a small fee that can be as low as 10 baht per person in Pattaya.

 Baht Bus Scam In pattaya

-Using a Baht Bus is very easy Simply wave it down and hop in the back When you near your destination ring the bell hop off and pay the fair to the driver at his window But some tourists are unaware of how Baht Bus operate and instead of hopping in they approach the driver’s window to ask about the fare or if the driver goes to a specific destination If you do this some drivers will drop you off at that destination and claim that you hired the Songthaew as a private taxi with a much higher fixed fare of 200 300 or even 500 baht even if your stop was already on the driver’s route or very nearby But it’s very easy to avoid this scam Follow the baht bus protocol Simply hop on keep your Google Maps open to track your destination and ring the buzzer near your stop.
+Using a Baht Bus is very easy.
+Simply wave it down and hop in the back.
+When you near your destination, ring the bell, hop off, and pay the fare to the driver at his window.
+But some tourists are unaware of how Baht Buses operate.
+Instead of hopping in, they approach the driver’s window to ask about the fare or if the driver goes to a specific destination.
+If you do this, some drivers will drop you off at that destination and claim that you hired the Songthaew as a private taxi with a much higher fixed fare of 200, 300, or even 500 baht, even if your stop was already on the driver’s route or very nearby.
+It’s very easy to avoid this scam.
+Follow the Baht Bus protocol.
+Simply hop on, keep your Google Maps open to track your destination, and ring the buzzer near your stop.

 Motorbike Rental Scams

-First we’ve got the fake motorbike theft This occurs when you rent a motorbike from a shop but staff from the shop follow you back to your hotel or accommodations and steal it using an extra key The shop will then charge you for the cost of the missing bike which can cost tens of thousands of bot.
+First, we’ve got the fake motorbike theft.
+This occurs when you rent a motorbike from a shop, but staff from the shop follow you back to your hotel or accommodations and steal it using an extra key.
+The shop will then charge you for the cost of the missing bike, which can cost tens of thousands of baht.

-Second we’ve got the fake accident scam You rent a motorbike and you take it out for a ride but later you’ll get a call or a message from the rental shop or even a police station talking about an accident and they’ll inform you that you need to report to a nearby police station Once you arrive you’ll be told that a driver has filed a complaint against you for hitting or scraping their car and that you need to pay for the damages You may not recall any incident and it likely never happened This is a scam The rental shop or an employee is normally in on it They provide your information to the accomplice who files the complaint.
+Second, we’ve got the fake accident scam.
+You rent a motorbike and take it out for a ride, but later you’ll get a call or a message from the rental shop or even a police station talking about an accident.
+They’ll inform you that you need to report to a nearby police station.
+Once you arrive, you’ll be told that a driver has filed a complaint against you for hitting or scraping their car and that you need to pay for the damages.
+You may not recall any incident, and it likely never happened.
+This is a scam.
+The rental shop or an employee is normally in on it.
+They provide your information to the accomplice who files the complaint.

-In order to avoid the fake theft or accident or even the fake damages scam from part one of this series you should only rent from large and legitimate rental shops These companies have profitable businesses renting scooters and negative incidents are harmful for their long-term business.
+In order to avoid the fake theft, fake accident, or even the fake damages scam from part one of this series, you should only rent from large and legitimate rental shops.
+These companies have profitable businesses renting scooters, and negative incidents are harmful for their long-term business.

 Motor Bike Rental Scam In Thailand